 The State of Illinois has by far the highest number of local governments in any state, at 6,963, according to the United States Census Bureau.5 The multiplicity of local units of government, many of which are funded predominantly by property taxes, is often cited as a reason for high property tax rates in Illinois.
-The Civic Federation urges the 99th General Assembly to enact the following government consolidation initiatives this year:
+The Civic Federation urges the 100th General Assembly to enact the following government consolidation initiatives this year:

-Consolidate Local Pension Funds
+Consolidate Local Police and Fire Pension Funds

 There are over 600 local pension funds in the state, each with its own governing board, most of which are police and fire funds for individual municipalities.
-While these funds may enjoy local control over investing and disability decisions, the Federation believes that overall investment performance and administrative efficiency generated by economies of scale would greatly improve if funds were consolidated into the Illinois Municipal Retirement Fund.
+While these funds may enjoy local control over investing and disability decisions, the Federation believes that overall investment performance and administrative efficiency generated by economies of scale would greatly improve if funds were consolidated.
+As detailed in a September 25, 2017 Illinois Municipal League (IML) memo,6 practical reforms to the current system of downstate police and fire pension funds could include the following proposals.
+According to the IML, these proposals are intended to collectively achieve greater efficiencies, reduce duplicative administrative costs and result in savings to municipalities and taxpayers that can then be reinvested in the funds to increase the level of funding they enjoy and to further stabilize the funds for the long term future: